twhentschel/invert-dsf/README.md

 ## Installation
-The primary reason to install this project is to reproduce my analysis, with the analysis taking place entirely with the provided jupyter notebooks.
+The primary reason to install this project is to reproduce my analysis, with the analysis taking place entirely within the provided jupyter notebooks.
 This has only been tested on Linux (Ubuntu 20.04).

 ---